-One of the most important questions, when it comes to buying a hardware wallet is: Does this support the cryptocurrencies and tokens I’m going to buy, sell, exchange, and stake?
+One of the most important questions regarding buying a hardware wallet is: Does this support the cryptocurrencies and tokens I’m going to buy, sell, exchange, and stake?

-With Ledger Live you can send, receive, stake, and swap your crypto assets.
-With the recent addition of Bluetooth connectivity, you can perform all these actions on the go, with access from a mobile device.
+Ledger Live simplifies sending, receiving, stake, and swapping your crypto assets.
+With the recent addition of Bluetooth connectivity, you can now perform all these actions on the go, with access from a mobile device.

 Ledger Live App for Nano X

-Ledger offers several layers of support, with a Live Chat feature, active social media channels (where you can also ask for help), a Help Center, Frequently Asked Questions (FAQs), and a Contact Us option.
+Ledger offers several support layers, a Live Chat feature, active social media channels (where you can also ask for help), a Help Center, Frequently Asked Questions (FAQs), and a Contact Us option.